 NOTE: Pressure-treated lumber purchased after January 2004 is treated with chemicals that have highly corrosive effects on metal fasteners.
 The fasteners provided with your door are intended for use with standard lumber (not pressure-treated) only.
-If you are installing your door into an opening framed with pressure-treated lumber purchased after January 2004, two items must be changed: 1) 5/16" x 1-5/8" lag screws with a minimum galvanization equivalent to G185 must be purchased for this application, and 2) to prevent potential corrosion between lumber and track/spring components, paint either the surface of the pressure-treated lumber or those surfaces of the track and spring components that come in contact with the pressure-treated lumber.
+If you are installing your door into an opening framed with pressure-treated lumber, it is highly recommended that 5/16" x 1-5/8" lag screws with a minimum galvanization equivalent of G185 be purchased for this application.